YannisDC/PathwayAssembly/README.md

 # PathwayAssembly

-A package that plays with trying to solve special cases of Assembly Theory
+A description of this package.